CPAN-Security/security.metacpan.org/docs/cpan-dependency-confusion.md

 ## Simulations
 ### Setup
-For these tests, I'm recreating a setup with mix of private and public modules.
+For these tests, I'm recreating a setup with a mix of private and public modules.

 As a commodity, it is presented as a `cpanfile`:
 ```